It’s tempting to rely on machine translation to localize your website for global markets.

 The accuracy problem creates more than just language and content hassles.

-Relying solely on something like Google Translate can feel like savvy cost savings up front, but the time and effort it can take to undo bad and inaccurate machine translation can mean significant spend later on.
+Relying solely a machine translation tool like Google Translate may seem like a cost-efficient idea, but the time and effort it can take to undo bad and inaccurate machine translation can mean significant spend later.

-Your translators will have to review all the content, adjust it for accuracy and completeness, and ensure that there’s nothing in there that will put off—or even outright offend—readers in your new markets.
+Your translators should review all the content, ensuring accuracy and completeness.
+They should also ensure that there is nothing that could upset or offend readers in your new markets.

 Hybrid Is Better

-All of this isn’t to say that machine translation doesn’t have a place in website translation.
+It doesn’t have to be machine translation vs human translation.
+And it doesn’t mean that machine translation doesn’t have a place in website translation.
 It can, and it does.

-The key is to supplement machine translation with the right human expertise to get the advantages of both.
+The key is to supplement the machine translation process with the right human expertise to get the advantages of both.

 But when it comes to the content that really makes your brand shine—like marketing copy, thought leadership content or key customer service elements like FAQs—you’ll want a higher-touch solution.